Milford Haven: Education

 Primary and pre-school education in Milford Haven is served by six state infant and primary schools and St Francis, a Roman Catholic primary school.
 Milford Haven town is served by junior, Infant, and nursery schools.
 Hakin pupils can attend Hakin Community School, an amalgamation of the former Hakin Junior School and Hakin Infants and Nursery Schools and the voluntarily controlled Hubberston Church in Wales VC Nursery and Primary.
 Secondary education is provided by Milford Haven School, a large comprehensive school with an enrolment of around 1200 pupils including the 6th form.

-The MITEC School of Boatbuilding & Marine Engineering, a branch of Pembrokeshire College located in Milford Docks, offers courses in boatbuilding and marine engineering.
+The MITEC School of Boatbuilding & Marine Engineering, a branch of Pembrokeshire College in Milford Docks, offers courses in boatbuilding and marine engineering.